Rick Brunson: Personal life

 Brunson met his wife, Sandra, at Temple University, where he played for the Owls men's basketball team and she played volleyball.
-Rick went on to spend nine seasons in the NBA.
 The couple has two children: Jalen (born 1996) and Erica (born c.
 2000/01).
-The family settled in Cherry Hill, New Jersey for much of his NBA career, but moved seven times before settling in Lincolnshire, Illinois, in 2010 where Jalen played his high school career for Adlai E. Stevenson High School before joining Villanova.
+The family lived in Cherry Hill, New Jersey, for much of his NBA career, but moved seven times before settling in 2010 in Lincolnshire, Illinois, where Jalen played for Adlai E. Stevenson High School before joining Villanova.

 Jalen was named the 2014 and 2015 Illinois Boys' Basketball Gatorade Player of the Year as a junior and senior, was named to the 2015 McDonald's All-American Boys Game roster, was named Illinois Mr. Basketball, and led his team to the 2015 Illinois High School Association Class 4A championship.
-Jalen is currently a player for the New York Knicks of the National Basketball Association (NBA).
+He now plays for the New York Knicks, winning a championship for the team in 2026, ending their 53-year championship drought.

-Brunson met Tom Thibodeau in the summer of 1987 when he was 15 years old and they both played in men's league games in Salem.
-According to both Brunson and Thibodeau, their shared competitiveness on the court led to a partnership that saw Brunson being an assistant with Thibodeau on the Timberwolves, the Bulls and now the Knicks.
+Brunson met Tom Thibodeau in 1987, when he was 15, and they both played in men's league games in Salem.
+Both have said their shared competitiveness on the court led to a partnership that saw Brunson being an assistant with Thibodeau on the Timberwolves, the Bulls, and the Knicks until the end of the 2024–25 season.

-In 2014, he was indicted for attempted criminal sexual assault, criminal sexual abuse, aggravated battery and domestic battery.